• Skip to main content

 An enchanting town, I instantly fell in love with the architecture in and around Bath.
 And I am not the only one, as Bath is a Unesco World Heritage Site.
 The highlights include:

-The town’s namesake is the Roman baths built during the first century and taking advantage of the natural thermal springs.
+The town’s namesake is the Roman baths built during the first century, which take advantage of the natural thermal springs.
 High in iron, the mineral waters are healing.
 The Romans seemed to know what they were doing.
 Interestingly, the statues all along the top were added in the 19th century.
-There is even a modern spa if you want to soak your cares away.
+There is even a modern spa if you want to soak your cares away. - Bath Abbey

 A truly impressive arc of Georgian architecture makes these 30 townhouses some of the most sought-after properties in town.
 It is worth a visit just for a look.